 Triathlon Bike Training - Nutrition

-Nutrition for triathletes is nothing to do with your day-to-day diet.
+Nutrition for triathletes has nothing to do with your day-to-day diet.
 It's about keeping enough energy-providing nutrients in your body so you don't collapse from depletion.

 There are hundreds of nutrition products aimed at cyclists, and many more aimed at triathletes!
-The key is to test combinations in training until you find one which suits you and sticks to it.
+The key is to test combinations in training until you find one that suits you and sticks to it.
 Don't make changes to your nutrition products too close to the event, or you risk upsetting your stomach, or losing energy when you need it most.

 Consider drinks, gel packs, and meal replacement bars.
 There's no point in reading reviews; one person's perfection is another's pavement pizza.
 Test, test, test.